-The Greenlee County Superior Court is located at the following address and their contact information and hours are as followed:
+The Greenlee County Superior Court is located at the following address:

 223 5th St, Clifton, AZ 85533